Our 17-day Kenya wildlife safari last month was a lifelong dream come true.

 Unlike other big cats, Lions are noteworthy for living in prides with their own clearly-marked territory.
 Prides will generally share their meals together, although some single male lions (known as bachelors) do hunt on their own.

-While the one pictured above feasted on his Wildebeest kill, we watched as 30+ Hyenas, Jackals, Vultures, Eagles and other predators waited for him to finish.
+While the one pictured above feasted on his Wildebeest kill, we watched as 30+ Hyenas, Jackals, Vultures, Eagles and other predator animals waited for him to finish.
 Only when he walked away did they converge to feast on his leftover scraps.

 Preferring to live in a heavily forested area, leopards are well-known for their distinctive spotted coats.
 Their spots are roseated, so they look less defined than those of other cats.